 A flat 12 miles and a hilly

-At the end of the day, the time it takes to cover 12 miles is less about the number and more about the journey.
-On the flip side, whether you’re pedaling, driving, or walking, the variables—wind, traffic, terrain—will always rewrite the script.
+In the long run, the time it takes to cover 12 miles is less about the number and more about the journey.
+So whether you’re pedaling, driving, or walking, the variables—wind, traffic, terrain—will always rewrite the script.
 So next time you ask, “How long will it take?” remember: the answer isn’t just in the miles, but in the world you’re moving through.